 Just to clarify, being off track doesn’t mean you won’t reach your goal.
-Ellevest is conservative; from our forecast models that incorporate market downturns at a higher rate than most, to managing your portfolio on our patent-pending glide path to become more conservative as you near your goal date, we like to err on the side of caution.
+Ellevest is conservative; from our forecast models that incorporate market downturns at a higher rate than most, to managing your portfolio on our Ellevest Glidepath to become more conservative — if your progress calls for it — as you near your goal date, we like to err on the side of caution.
 Therefore, when we say you’re “off track,” it simply means that your likelihood of reaching your goal isn’t as high as we’d like it to be.

 So there’s no reason to get discouraged if you receive an email from Ellevest alerting you that one of your portfolios is off track.
 Falling off-track happens, and Ellevest will help you determine the best way to get back on track with actionable tips.
 These could include making a one-time deposit, increasing your contributions (whether in terms of dollar amount or frequency), and/or lengthening your timeline so you can return to that 70% likelihood.
 Think of it more as a reminder from your financial FitBit to get up and move every so often so your portfolio stays in the shape you want.

-The projections of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
+Forecasts or projections of investment outcomes in investment plans are estimates only, based upon numerous assumptions about future capital markets returns and economic factors.
+As estimates, they are imprecise and hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.

 The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.